singulatron/superplatform/docs-source/docs/services/registry-svc.md

 The registry service is designed to maintain a database of services, service instances and nodes.

+Its responsibilities include gathering information about:
+- Nodes: each Superplatform server registers itself as a node, which roughly correlates to a physical machine

 > This page is a high level overview of the `Registry Svc`.
 For more details, please see the [Registry Svc API documentation](/docs/superplatform/register-service-instance).

 ## Entities